-Conesus Lake Rapid Response- The Conesus Lake Association and PRISM positively identified SSW during a macrophyte survey, the first report for Conesus.
-The Conesus Lake invasive species response plan was activated including training, creating maps and grids for volunteer rake tosses, and conducting an on-the-water training for volunteers.
-Keuka Lake AIS Workshop- Working with Yates County CCE staff, a workshop was held to help the Keuka Lake Association (KLA) and its partners assess their AIS needs and provide tools to manage their projects and activities efficiently and effectively.
-The workshop was attended by several organizations that work to protect Keuka Lake.
-A final report summarized the workshop and made recommendations for key strategies for KLA; this serves as a model for other lake associations to address their AIS and volunteer programs.
+Conesus Lake Rapid Response- The Conesus Lake Association and Finger Lakes PRISM/FLI positively identified SSW during an FLI sampling.
+This was the first confirmed report for Conesus Lake.
+Livingston County actives their invasive species response plan which included training, creating maps for volunteer surveys, and conducting on-the-water training for volunteers with the help of the Finger Lakes PRISM/FLI.

+Keuka Lake AIS Workshop- In collaborations with Yates County CCE staff, FLI hosted two workshops aimed at assessing watershed issues such as volunteer recruitment, survey and mapping methodology, and general invasive species topics.
+The FLI provided tools and resources to help manage projects and activities efficiently and effectively.
+The workshop was attended by organizations and volunteers that work to protect Keuka Lake.
+A final report summarized the workshop and made recommendations for key strategies to address their AIS and volunteer programs.
+This workshop serves as a model of programming for other lakes.

-Keuka Lake DASH- The FL-PRISM provided funding for the KLA to complete a pilot study using DASH targeting the removal of SSW.
+Keuka Lake DASH- The Finger Lakes PRISM provided funding for the KLA to complete a pilot study using diver assisted suction harvesting (DASH) targeting the removal of SSW.
 The work was completed by Integrated Lake Management (ILM) over a period of five days in August.
-Results will be published at the December PRISM meeting.
+Results were presented at the December PRISM meeting.